hpejcinovic-pivotal/route-service-example/README.md

 ## Route Service Overview

 This is an example of how to use route service for Cloud Foundry.
 Example focuses on how to secure a rest web service with a security service.
 Implementation is done via shared secret token.
-You can extend this to use OAuth etc.
+You can extend this to use OAuth etc. Examples are done with Spring Boot.

 If you want to invoke a protected web service, you need to invoke it with the secret token passed via HTTP header, otherwise you get 404.
 These examples were developed on bosh-lite, but should work on PCF 1.7+, CF 230+